Is it possible to grow your own peppers indoors?

 You need to find a grow light with PPFD measurements above that threshold.

-Most high-quality brands of LED grow lights provide the PPFD measurements of their devices.
+High-quality LED grow light brands usually provide the PPFD measurements of their devices.

 Here’s an example of how PPFD measurements are usually presented: